darkxeno/devops-technical-test/README.md

 ![Dockerfile](exercises/6-dockerfile/Dockerfile)

-Uses a docker multi-stage build to build the static assets and copy them over to the Ubuntu based image.
+Uses a docker multi-stage to build the static assets and copy them over to the Ubuntu based image.
 <br/>
 <br/>
 <br/>